fxadilima/memanah-rajawali/README.md

 Because I am _not_ quite familiar with Chinese writings, then I can only translate the story from the English version.

 To view the novel outside of GitHub, we may need some _simple_, and yet effective HTML and JavaScript, which is included here.
-I do not use fancy codes to transform the **Markdown** text, just enough to give us convenient and nice text, with all references videos (if any), and also some screenshots I get from dramas here and there.
+I do not use fancy codes to transform the **Markdown** text, just enough to give us convenience and nice text, with all references videos (if any), and also some screenshots I get from dramas here and there.

 ## Downloading